sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This is a screenshot of a new file named Dockerfile in the console window.](media/image56.png "Open new file in VIM")

+   > **Note:** if you are using Visual Studio Code then you can select to open the remote folder and navigate as necessary.
+Select the **New file** button and enter **Dockerfile** to create the new file remotely.

-3. Select `i` on your keyboard.
+3. Vim users: type `i` on your keyboard to put Vim into insert mode.
 You will see the bottom of the window showing INSERT mode.

    ![INSERT appears at the bottom of the Dockerfile window.](media/image57.png "Insert mode")

 4. Type the following into the file.
-These statements produce a Dockerfile that describes the following:

-   - The base stage includes environment setup which we expect to change very rarely, if at all.

-     - Creates a new Docker image from the base image node:alpine.
-This base image has node.js on it and is optimized for small size.

-     - Add `curl` to the base image to support Docker health checks.

-     - Creates a directory on the image where the application files can be copied.

-     - Exposes application port `3001` to the container environment so that the application can be reached at port `3001`.

-   - The build stage contains all the tools and intermediate files needed to create the application.

-     - Creates a new Docker image from `node:argon`.

-     - Creates a directory on the image where the application files can be copied.

-     - Copies `package.json` to the working directory.

-     - Runs npm install to initialize the node application environment.

-     - Copies the source files for the application over to the image.

-   - The final stage combines the base image with the build output from the build stage.

-     - Sets the working directory to the application file location.

-     - Copies the app files from the build stage.

-     - Indicates the command to start the node application when the container is run.
+These statements are described below.

-   > **Note**: Type the following into the editor, as you may have errors with copying and pasting:
+   > **Note**: Type the following into the Vim editor, as you may have errors with copying and pasting.
+Visual Studio Code users can copy and paste.

    ```Dockerfile
    FROM node:alpine AS base